mksaraf/kubernetes-lab-tutorial/content/core.md

     emptyDir: {}
 ```

 The file defines an nginx pod where the served html content directory ``/usr/share/nginx/html`` is mounted as volume.
 The volume type is ``emptyDir``.
 This type of volume is created when the pod is assigned to a node, and it exists as long as that pod is running on that node.
 As the name says, it is initially empty.
 When the pod is removed from the node for any reason, the data in the emptyDir volume is deleted too.

-However, a container crash does not remove a pod from a node, so the data in an emptyDir volume is safe across a container crash.
+The Empty Dir volumes are placed on the ``/var/lib/kubelet/pods/POD_ID/volumes/volumes/kubernetes.io~empty-dir/content-data`` of the worker node where the pod is currently running.
+Please, note that a container crash does not remove a pod from a node, so the data in an emptyDir volume is safe across a container crash.

-To test this, create the nginx pod above
+Create the nginx pod above

     kubectl create -f nginx-volume.yaml
     pod "nginx" created